apurba600/Airbnb_Price_Prediction/README.md

 Assumption Testing: Checking for linearity, normality, and homoscedasticity.
 Model Building

+# Feature Engineering

+Price Column: Did a log transformation to get a better normal distribution

+One hot encoding and Ordinal encoding on some of the categorical features

-- Baseline Modeling and Evaluation:
+# Baseline Modeling and Evaluation:

 Starting with Basic model